id-Software/DOOM-3-BFG/README.txt

 - Linux support (32 and 64 bit)

-- New OpenAL Soft sound backend primarily developed for Linux but works on Windows as well

 - Win64 support

+- OpenAL Soft sound backend primarily developed for Linux but works on Windows as well

+- Bink video support through FFmpeg

-- Implemented soft shadows using PCF hardware shadow mapping
+- Soft shadows using PCF hardware shadow mapping

 	The implementation uses sampler2DArrayShadow and PCF which usually requires Direct3D 10.1 however it is in the OpenGL 3.2 core so it should